wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Documentation and admin updates.
-Translation interface changes.
+Updating translations.
+Adding some text on the admin page about rating.

 == Upgrade Notice ==

-= 5.12 =
+= 5.13 =

-Documentation and admin updates.
-Translation interface changes.
+Updating translations.
+Adding some text on the admin page about rating.

 == Screenshots ==